agoodmachine/agoodmachine.github.io/_capital/departments.md

 It's now time to associate each department page with your product collections.
 You can do this by creating a navigation menu for _each_ department that contains each of the department's sections.
 This menu tells the Department page which collections to display, and in what order.

-For example, the Mens department now has its own department page.
-Within the Mens department, we want sections for boots, shoes, accessories, and any other mens-related products that we sell.
+For example, the "Mens" department now has its own department page.
+Within the "Mens" department, we want sections for boots, shoes, accessories, and any other mens-related products that we sell.

-In order to populate the Mens department, Capital needs a navigation menu that matches the name of the department page.
+In order to populate the "Mens" department, Capital needs a navigation menu that matches the name of the department page.

 So, in this example, let's make a navigation menu called `Mens`.

 ![The Mens department's navigation menu](../images/department-section-navigation-menu.png)

 Now that we have a `Mens` department navigation menu, we want to fill it with logical sections – like Boots, Shoes, Accessories and Boot Care.
-Each of these items will be a product collection for the Mens department.
+Each of these items will be a product collection for the "Mens" department.
 In the navigation settings of the department menu you've just created, add links to the collections you'd like to include in this department, and in the order you'd like to include them. _Note that these have to be links to collections for them to display properly on the department page_

 _This step assumes you have set up product collections before.
 If you don't know what Shopify product collections are, see their [Building product collections](https://help.shopify.com/manual/products/collections) article._